-During ERP selection, companies typically see limitless possibilities in terms of potential improvements for their businesses.
-However, somewhere along the way, many projects fall short of expectations and ERP business benefits underwhelm executive expectations.
+During ERP selection, companies typically see limitless possibilities in terms of potential improvements to their businesses.
+However, somewhere along the way, many projects fall short of expectations and the benefits of ERP underwhelm executive expectations.

 2020 ERP Report